Competition between private and expressed opinions in binary choice: the $\alpha$-EPO $q$-voter model: Methods

 We use Monte Carlo simulations both to validate our analytical calculations for complete and random graphs, as well as to extend the analysis to other topologies, including the empirical networks.
 To obtain smooth trajectories comparable with the mean-field and pair approximations (which effectively correspond to the thermodynamic limit), we simulate relatively large systems with $N=10^4$ and $N=10^5$ nodes.
 We also conduct MC simulations on empirical networks from organizations \cite{fire_organization_2016}.
 In the latter case, some nodes may have degree lower than $q$.
 In such cases we assume that the $q$-panel consists of all neighbors, i.e., for each agent $i$ we take $q_i = \min(k_i, q)$.

-In our MC simulations, one MC step (MCS) consists of $N$ elementary updates performed according to the algorithm described in Section~\ref{sec:Model} and illustrated in Figs.~\ref{fig:model_harmony} and \ref{fig:model_diss}.
-We assume that agents are initially in harmony, i.e., $ \forall_i ; S_i(0) = \sigma_i(0)$.
+In our MC simulations, one MC step (MCS) consists of $N$ elementary updates performed according to the algorithm described in Section~\ref{sec:Model} and illustrated in Figs.~\ref{fig:model_harmony} and \ref{fig:model_diss}. {Consequently, the Monte Carlo step should be regarded as a model time unit rather than a fixed physical unit of time; its empirical duration would have to be calibrated separately for a specific application.}We assume that agents are initially in harmony, i.e., $ \forall_i ; S_i(0) = \sigma_i(0)$.
 We use two types of initial conditions: ordered, $c_S(0) = c_\sigma(0) = 1$, and random, where $c_S(0) = c_\sigma(0) = 1/2$.
 After initialization, we equilibrate the system for 3000 MCS, and then perform time averaging over the subsequent 2000 MCS.
 The simulation codes are publicly available at \href{https://github.com/BarbaraKaminska/EPO-q-voter}{github.com/BarbaraKaminska/EPO-q-voter} .